Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Harriet, interrupting her as she tries to hijack the meeting can also appear to be abuse of the chair's power.
 Comments such as, "Please get to the point," or "That isn't related to the current topic," can seem abrasive.
 When Harriet has finished, if her comments were explicitly forbidden by the not-agenda, advise the meeting at large of that fact.
 If it appears that she departed from the agenda in some other way, add her point to the parking lot.
 If she objects, explain that she was out of order, and let the meeting decide whether or not the agenda needs adjusting.
 The time taken for such an agenda adjustment discussion must, of course, be taken from reserve, or from other agenda items.
 After the first such incident, most participants will likely recognize the disruptive behavior as disruptive.

 If these approaches don't contain the hijacker, and if the hijacker's agenda threatens the group's mission, recognize that resolving the matter publicly is unlikely to succeed.
 Adjourn the meeting or call a recess and address the problem privately, enlisting assistance from supervisors if necessary.
 Such a move might not be an admission of failure.
 It can be the first step on the path to successful resolution.
-First in this series Go to top Top Next issue: Problem Displacement and Technical Debt Next Issue
+Why People Hijack Meetings First issue in this series Go to top Top Next issue: Problem Displacement and Technical Debt Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!